InstinctEx/DisReM/README.md

 # DisReM

-A python RAT that you can control via Discord made for the WhiteHacking Discord Server application for Master Hacker
+A python RAT that you can control via Discord made purelly for educational purposes

 # Commands